SEO

 Keyword Density: Keyword density refers to the number of times a keyword has been used in the body of a web page.
 While Google has stated in the past that no more than 2% of the body content should contain the target keyword, any more would be considered spam.
 However, Yahoo and Bing, on the other hand, have stated that they’ll allow up to a 5% keyword density.
 For best practice, we recommend optimising for anywhere from 2-4%.

-Keyword Research: The process of keyword research involves the analysis and careful selection of specific keywords that would work the best in accomplishing website objectives.
+Keyword Research: Keyword research involves analyzing and carefully selecting specific keywords that would best accomplish website objectives.
 Generally, keyword research selects the best keywords to increase a website’s online visibility.

 Keyword Stuffing: Keyword stuffing is the unethical optimisation technique of overusing keywords in the body section of a web page.
 It usually occurs when the keyword density is above 5%.